alexaandru/vali/README.md

 an easy way to add your own checks, see the [example](example_test.go) and [vali_test.go](vali_test.go) files.

-You can also change the struct tag being used (by creating a new `ValidationSet`) and a few other bits, see `ValidationSet` type definition.
+You can also change the struct tag name being used (by creating a new `ValidationSet`) and a few other bits, see `ValidationSet` type definition.